-Click Stamp Tool to add stamps to documents:
+Click Stamp Tool to add stamp annotations to documents:

-Note that this button is divided into two sections.
-Click the dropdown menu arrow to view/select available stamps, as detailed in (figure 6) below.
-Click the image to enable the Stamp Tool.
-When the Stamp Tool is enabled, the active stamp will be displayed beneath the pointer.
-Move the pointer to the desired location and then click to add stamps:
+When the Stamp Tool is selected, the active stamp will be displayed beneath the pointer.
+Move the pointer to the desired location and click to add stamps:

 •Click and drag the yellow control points to resize stamps.
 Please note that stamp proportions are constrained.